Blog

 Field Updates

 Dominican Republic Update: The Starkey family has been in Santiago, Dominican Republic, for a month.
 They are officially all moved into their home except for one last shipment from their house in Haiti, which will arrive shortly.
 They have been working hard on moving in, getting all their accounts set up, phone numbers, and such there in the DR and starting to learn the area.
 They found a car and will be able to purchase it this week.
 Now that they have moved into their home and are settled, Jim and April spend a few hours each day working on their language lessons.
 April has also started homeschooling the three oldest boys.
-Zeke’s school situation is still uncertain and a
+Zeke’s school situation is still uncertain and a cause for much prayer.
+Please also pray for them as they focus on this part of the ministry now, learning the language to be more effective in ministry there.
+In

 Read Post